gnuton/vitasdk-docker-testapp-trevis/README.md

 To allow TravisCI to upload releases you must create a GH_TOKEN variable in the travisCI Buuild and fill it with the token you can get from your github.

 ### Create releases
-Just tag your commit and push them to github..
+Just tag your commit and push it to github..
 TravisCI will take care of the rest.
 ```
 git tag v1.0
 git push --tag